 What is Form S-8?

 Form S-8 is used to register securities that a publicly traded company offers as part of its employee benefits package.
 For example, if employees receive shares as part of their benefits package, the company will need to file an S-8 form registering these shares before it can give them to employees.
+Other examples of when filing an S-8 form might be necessary include a tech startup issuing stock options to new hires or an established manufacturer awarding profit-sharing shares to retirees.

 - Employee bonuses